 In August, Titan purchased a 56 percent controlling interest in Planet Corporation Group based in Perth, Australia.
 This location will help extend our mining presence.

-On October 5, 2012, Titan closed on the purchase of Titan Europe, Plc in a Share Offer of 5.6 million shares of common stock.
+In October, Titan closed on the purchase of Titan Europe, Plc in a Share Offer of 5.6 million shares of common stock.
 The value of the new shares issued was approximately $121.8M.
 Prior to the purchase, Titan International held a 21.8% interest in Titan Europe.
 Titan Europe is in the wheel and undercarriage business for Ag, Construction and Mining markets around the globe.